The Pyramids (band): Later years

 After The Pyramids, three of the band's members, Skip Mercier, Steve Leonard and Will Glover joined Long Beach musicians, Mike Marchman, Jim Foelber and Chris Myers and played in a club band called The Family Cat.
 They played around Orange County in the nightclubs until 1973.

 In 1995, Sundazed Music released a 20 track CD Penetration!
 The Best of the Pyramids.
-Bob Irwin from the label (who had worked closely with music director for The Revels, Tony Hilder and band members Sam Eddy and Norman Knowles to get their work re-released in later years) did the same with this compilation.
-He was pleased to find John Hodge, the manager and producer for the Pyramids, because Hodge owned the masters for the original recordings which included unissued music.
+Bob Irwin from the label had worked closely with music director for The Revels, Tony Hilder and band members Sam Eddy and Norman Knowles to get their work re-released in later years.
+He did the same with this compilation.
+He was pleased to find John Hodge, the manager and producer for the Pyramids, because Hodge owned the masters for the original recordings, which included unissued music.
 Hodge also had a strong love of the music.
 Irwin was also planning a second release of their work.
 It was to be an album of unreleased material.

 Drummer Ron McMullen died on January 7, 2015, in Long Beach, California.

 Production and management

-In addition to managing The Pyramids, John Hodge also produced their work.
-But other people were involved in the production such as Larry Wilson who co-produced with Hodge, the single Midnight Run" bw "Custom Caravan".
+In addition to managing The Pyramids, John Hodge also produced their work, but other people were involved in the production, such as Larry Wilson who co-produced with Hodge, the single Midnight Run" b/w "Custom Caravan".
 Also, the material for The Pyramids in the film Bikini Beach was produced by Gary Usher.
-Hodge and Wilson had worked with other bands such as Wee Willie & The Pals with production of their 1964 single "We’re Gonna Dance" / "Teardrop Strawberry Soda".
+Hodge and Wilson had worked with other bands such as Wee Willie & The Pals and produced of their 1964 single "We’re Gonna Dance" / "Teardrop Strawberry Soda".
 Hodge produced The Daisy Chain album, Straight Or Lame which was released in 1967.